Impacts of Pandemics on Architecture

-At TSW, not only have we been considering the impact of the Covid-19 epidemic on planning and landscape architecture as noted in our past blog posts, but due to our interdisciplinary nature we have also been considering its role on architecture as well.
+At TSW, not only have we been considering the impact of the Covid-19 epidemic on planning and landscape architecture as noted in our past blog posts, but due to our interdisciplinary nature we have also been considering Impacts of Pandemics on Architecture.
 As noted in our earlier posts, there is a pretty direct link between the built environment and sanitation, especially in the last 100 or so years, when diseases like tuberculosis, cholera, and typhoid had impacts on the types of spaces desired – characteristics that should seem familiar to those who appreciate modern architecture.
 The use of large windows to let in light, the use of tile and other easily cleanable materials, as well as the use of white were all used to contribute to better sanitation and a feeling that spaces were clean.
 However, these characteristics were not always grounded in solid science nor was their intent carried through as some of those diseases became less prevalent in many affluent countries.
 With the immediate impacts of the novel coronavirus being felt medically and socially throughout the world many are remembering or rediscovering some of the lessons from earlier times, and maybe even viewing them through a new lens.

 We are not fortune tellers, but given the scale of the problem, we feel that there is likely to be some long-standing impacts of the virus on the way we think about, occupy, and design spaces.
 Our ideas are informed by conversations we have had with clients, colleagues, and consultants, as well as many articles we have read about the subject.
 Here are some of our educated guesses: